Client Acquisition Strategies for Local Businesses That Actually Work

 You can be busy and invisible at the same time.

-What actually creates consistent client flow
+What actually creates a consistent client flow

 Local businesses that acquire clients consistently tend to focus on: